Lauszus/LaunchPadFlightController/README.md

 More information can be found at the following blog post: <http://blog.tkjelectronics.dk/2015/01/launchpad-flight-controller/>.

+# Android application

+Android application is available at the following repository: <https://github.com/Lauszus/LaunchPadFlightController>.

 # Video demonstrations

 Some video demonstrations of the flight controller can be seen at my [YouTube channel](https://www.youtube.com/user/kslauszus).